Divide-By-0/blog/content/posts/tv.md

 ### 2022

+- **Westworld** 10/10 for Season 1.
+The world building and meta world building is absolutely insane -- both the out west parts and the futuristic parts.
+It delves really deep into some very interesting consciousness theories, which I've commented on [a bit more in my other posts](https://blog.aayushg.com/posts/questions#thoughts-from-articles).
+They slyly slip in a bunch of fun thought experiments about consciousness and AI that are remarkably thought provoking and unique -- Jonathan Nolan clearly dug deep for material.
+The characters are dynamic and multifaceted, and the plot is surprising and well done.

+- **Sword Art Online**: 8/10 for Season 1.
+A metaverse concept that was pretty novel for it's time, the protagonists are entertaining, and the the romance is heartwarming.
+Probably aimed at middle or high schoolers, but I really enjoyed it nevertheless and would recommend it as an intro anime.

 - ⭐ **Bojack Horseman** ⭐: 10/10.
 It's nominally the best show around about depression, but it's so well done that I couldn't really tell.
 I found the titular character to be both repulsive and incredibly relatable: a remarkable mirror on myself that I've never seen so well done in media.
-The characters are all complex, and the anthropomorphic characters drive focus to chracter traits closer to people's cores.
+The characters are all astoundingly complex and deal with realistic problems that show who they deeply are, and the anthropomorphic characters drive focus to chracter traits closer to people's cores.

 ### 2020